ptidejteam/tools4cities-middleware/Middleware/README.md

 ## Development Guidelines

-- If you wish to integrate your changes into the middleware, please create a new branch from develop, make your changes, then open a PR requesting merge into develop.
+- If you wish to integrate your changes into the middleware, please create a new branch from develop, make your changes, and then open a PR requesting merge into develop.
+- The branch develop is the working branch for developers.
+We will merge develop into master from time to time when we reckon to have a stable version or major new features.
 - Tests shall be written to show the proper way Producers and Operations should be used.
 Consequently, the tests will also ensure these classes are working as intended by the developer.